-Warp supports people in Wales who wish to pursue an artistic practice with activity ranging from peer critique, mentoring and professional development, artist/curator talks, workshops and seminars to trips and social events.
+Warp supports people in Wales who wish to pursue an artistic practice.
+We organise activity ranging from peer critique, mentoring and professional development, artist/curator talks, workshops and seminars to trips and social events.
 Warp also shares information and offers a resource.
 In these ways Warp provides a critical network for a community within and beyond Wales.

 What’s on offer from Warp:

 Warp is open 11am – 5pm Wednesday – Saturday.

 - The Warp monthly e-bulletin contains information on news and events from Warp and g39 as well as opportunities, shows and events at other venues around Wales and the UK.
 To receive our bulletin sign up as An Artist via our online form